ameijer/k8s-as-helm/charts/svc/README.md

 ## Configuration

-The following table lists the configurable parameters of the nginx-ingress chart and their default values.
+The following table lists the configurable parameters of the svc chart and their default values.

 Parameter | Description | Default
 --- | --- | ---